mimiro-io/datahub/DOCUMENTATION.md

 #### Query

 The Query function is used to lookup related entities.
-It accepts an array of entity ids (CURIEs or full URIs), a property to traverse, a flag indicating if the traversal is incoming or outgoing, and an array of dataset names to limit the query scope if desired.
+It accepts an array of entity ids (CURIEs or full URIs), a reference to traverse, a flag indicating if the traversal is incoming or outgoing, and an array of dataset names to limit the query scope if desired.

 The result is a list of lists where each inner list is a result row.
 The result row contains the entity id, the property used to find to find a relation, and then the related entity.

+_Note: when large query result sets are possible, it is recommended to use `PagedQuery` instead of `Query`._

-Note: that if an entity has multiple related entities then each appear in its own row.
+_Note: if an entity has multiple related entities then each appear in its own row._

 ```json
 >returned from the Query function: